Explore Science-first Philosophy

 Are personal spiritual experiences believable?

 Personal spiritual experiences can be powerful, sincere, and life-changing.
-TST does not sneer at them.
-It simply keeps categories clear: private experiences may justify personal belief, but they do not by themselves establish public truth.
+Do not sneer at them.
+Simply keep categories clear: private experiences may justify personal belief, but they do not, by themselves, establish public truth.
 Honoring belief and requiring evidence are not enemies.
 They are different disciplines.

 6.